chaseruskin/orbit/docs/src/reference/configuration.md

     - [description](#the-description-field) - A short description of the protocol.
     - [patterns](#the-patterns-field) - String patterns to match an ip's URL.
     - [command](#the-command-field) - The command to execute the protocol.
-    - [args](#the-args-field) - Arguments to pass to the command.
 - [[[channel]]](#the-channel-array) - Define a channel.
     - [name](#the-name-field) - The name of the channel.
     - [description](#the-description-field) - A short description of the channel.
     - [root](#the-root-field) - The directory where the channel exists.
-    - [sync.command](#the-command-field) - The command to execute when synchronizing the channel.
+    - [sync.command](#the-command-field) - The command to execute to synchronize the channel with the internet.
-    - [sync.args](#the-args-field) - Arguments to pass to the command during synchronization.
-    - [pre.command](#the-command-field) - The command to execute immediately before launch.
+    - [pre.command](#the-command-field) - The command to execute immediately before the channel's publishing process.
-    - [pre.args](#the-command-field) - Arguments to pass to the command immediately before launch.
-    - [post.command](#the-command-field) - The command to execute immediately after launch.
+    - [post.command](#the-command-field) - The command to execute immediately after the channel's publishing process.
-    - [post.args](#the-args-field) - Arguments to pass to the command immediately after launch.

 ### The `include` field